University of Rajshahi: Faculty of Law

-The Department of Law is one of the pioneer institutes for graduate level legal education in Bangladesh as well as in South Asia.
+The Department of Law is one of the pioneer institutes for graduate-level legal education in Bangladesh as well as in South Asia.
 It was the first institution in South Asia that offered B.Jur.
 Honours (Bachelor of Jurisprudence) from the year 1970.
 Now it offers LLB (Honors), LLM, Evening LLM, MPhil and Ph.D. in the field of Law.
 It has a great number of alumni and former members of the faculty around the world including former Chief Justice of Bangladesh, former Prime Minister of Bangladesh, current and former ministers and many former and current judges of the apex courts of Bangladesh and many more formidable legal and political minds of the country.
 Abul Hasnat Muhammad Qamaruzzaman was a student of this department.

 The Department of Law and Land Administration was established in the session of 2015–16.
 It is the pioneer department in Bangladesh in the field of education on Laws relating to land administration, land management and land survey.
 All core courses of Law are taught here.
 Graduates of this discipline can apply for all jobs which are for Law graduates, including the positions of Assistant Judge and Judicial Magistrate.
 They are able to practice as both civil and criminal lawyers and also as Income Tax lawyers.
 In addition, they are able to apply for jobs in the field of land administration/management.
 It is currently under consideration that a separate BCS Cadre (Land) may be created and graduates from this discipline will only be able to apply for those jobs.
 The programs offered by this Department include LLB (Honours), LLM, MPhil and Ph.D.

-Initiatives are under process to establish a new department in the field of corporate law under this faculty which is going to be the first institution for graduate level education in this field within Bangladesh.
+Initiatives are under process to establish a new department in the field of corporate law under this faculty which is going to be the first institution for graduate-level education in this field within Bangladesh.

-This faculty is well known for the innovative environment on its premises.
-A huge library is provided here for the students and researchers.
-The Bangladesh code was developed and was given a great shape for practical use under the leadership of a former chairman of this department in 2006.

-One of the leading debating clubs of the campus belongs to this department.
-Having a great tradition of mooting, and some nationally popular great legal practitioners as alumni, its Mooting Club RUMCS is well recognized and reputed in Bangladesh.